aviguptatx/avig/content/posts/voting.md

 </div>

-### A note on \\(\Delta V\\): why altruistic value?
+### A note on \(\Delta V\): why altruistic value?
-We use \\(\Delta V\\) to represent the *altruistic* value difference between two candidates -- not the personal gain.
+We use \(\Delta V\) to represent the *altruistic* value difference between two candidates -- not the personal gain.
 Why?

 Voting for personal gain simply doesn't make sense.
-Even if you somehow valued the election at $1 million for yourself personally, the probability terms are so small that your EV would be well under a dollar.
+Even if you somehow valued the election at $1 million for yourself, the probability terms are so small that your EV would be ~$0.
 No rational self-interested actor should vote.

 The only lens under which voting makes mathematical sense is the altruistic one: the aggregate value created for society if your preferred candidate wins.
 So that's what we'll estimate.

-Now let's calculate each component, starting with the probability your vote flips your state.
+Let's calculate each component, starting with the probability your vote flips your state.

 ## P(vote flips state)
 ### Normal distribution as an approximator